 By Kapka Kassabova | Portobello Books | $26.99

-ONE EVENING in the early 1960s the journalists Maj Sjöwall and Per Wahlöö put their children to bed and sat down to map out a series of crime novels set in contemporary Sweden.
-Their aim, Wahlöö said later (and don’t let this put you off reading the books), was to “use the crime novel as a scalpel cutting open the belly of the ideologically pauperised and morally debatable so-called welfare state of the bourgeois type.”
+One evening sometime in the early 1960s the journalists Maj Sjöwall and Per Wahlöö put their children to bed and sat down to map out a series of crime novels set in contemporary Sweden.
+Their aim, Wahlöö said later (and don’t let this put you off), was to “use the crime novel as a scalpel cutting open the belly of the ideologically pauperised and morally debatable so-called welfare state of the bourgeois type.”

 But the series is also quite strange – or at least it becomes stranger as it goes along.
 At first, like Trotskyists infiltrating a local Labor Party branch, Sjöwall and Wahlöö get under the reader’s defences with several novels that read much like conventional police procedurals.
-Although these early books are more complex than that description suggests, they work within the genre’s conventions.
 The focus is tight, the dialogue crisp, no words are wasted.
-Later, as the books grow longer and the social commentary more caustic, their distinctive character becomes more obvious but the results are less successful.
-By this stage the main character, Martin Beck, has in some ways become a more reliable observer than the authors.
+Later, as the books grow longer and the social commentary more caustic, their distinctive character becomes more obvious but the results less successful.
+The main character, Martin Beck, becomes in some ways a more reliable observer than the authors.